 Watch the Changing of the Guards in Plaza Mayor

 In the morning of your second day head to Plaza Mayor in the Historic Center of Lima.
 You’ll notice a drastic difference in the architecture and vibe here compared to Miraflores.
-The beautiful colonial buildings still stand and the streets are lined with a variety of shops, cafes, and restaurants.
+Look up at the beautiful colonial buildings with their intricate balconies.
 Surrounding Plaza Mayor are the three most important buildings in the history of Lima; the Presidential Palace, the Cathedral of Lima, and the Municipal Palace.
 At 12:00 pm daily there is a changing of the guards at the Presidential Palace.

 A word of caution, this isn’t the safest place in Lima, so be aware of your surroundings at all times.
 The side streets of Plaza Mayor can lead to some dodgy locations.
 So stay on the tourist track here.